PREP FOOTBALL: Trinity, FCS fall; Hartsville wins big over Darlington

 Teammate Gabe Harris rushed for 186 yards and a touchdown.

-The Swampcats improved to 8-3 and will host Ben Lippen next Friday at 7:30 p.m.
+The Swampcats improved to 8-3 and will host Ben Lippen at 7:30 p.m.
+Friday.

 Pee Dee Academy 49